Dr Helen Johnson (Department of Earth Sciences, University of Oxford)

-Prof David Stevens, School of Mathematics, University of East Anglia
+Dr Hayder Salman (School of Mathematics, University of East Anglia)

-This project will provide you with a thorough training in data analysis, numerical modelling, ocean dynamics and air-sea interactions.
-Researchers at UEA regularly lead and take part in field campaigns and we anticipate that you will participate in a Southern Ocean research cruise to gain oceanographic observational expertise.
-There will also be opportunities for you to attend summer schools.
+This project will provide you with a thorough training in numerical modelling, fluid dynamics and data analysis.
+Researchers at UEA regularly lead and take part in field campaigns and we anticipate that you will participate in an ocean research cruise to gain oceanographic observational expertise.
+There will also be opportunities for you to attend summer schools and visit collaborating institutions.

 We seek an enthusiastic candidate with strong scientific interests and self-motivation.
-They will have at least a 2.1 honours degree in physics, mathematics, oceanography, meteorology, or climate science with good numerical skills.
+They will have a degree in physics, mathematics, oceanography, meteorology, or climate science with good numerical skills.